 - Worlds richest countries have given us$190-244 billion to fossil fuel industry since 2020 alone.

 - Small privately held companies like Hillcorp takeover problematic greenhouse gas emitting projects.

-Conclusion: Solar and Wind Can end Fossil Fuel Age, but only when we have storage.
+Conclusion: Solar and Wind Can end Fossil Fuel Age, but only when we have storage and strategy.

 No amount of Solar and Wind alone allows turning off fossil fuel power plants.
 But Solar and Wind combined with storage does allow replacing fossil fuel power plants, with the potential to reduce prices and have a supply more reliable than ever.

 This makes Solar and Wind just the first step on a journey.
 A journey that requires the addition of a new ingredient before reaching the end goal.
 The end goal requires adding storage, and will take time, .
 Much of the technology requires improving what has been done before and can required development time.

 Adding storage can provide a solution and is feasible.
 It has even commenced in many locations, but it will take many years to achieve what is needed.